ikbened/VdekMock/README.md

 > `$ mvn spring-boot:run` or `$ java -jar target/vdekmock.jar`

+After the application is started up, it exposes a simple REST api.
+The Swagger UI page can be found at http://localhost:8080/swagger-ui.html and the API definition can be found at http://localhost:8080/v2/api-docs

 ## Building the mock as a Docker image

  -- TODO --